szTheory/ashes/README.md

 ```

 ###Controllers
-Generatse a controller with a given name, will also generate a view and create a folder
+Generates a controller with a given name, will also generate a view and create a folder
 for you to put related .eex templates in. **Don't forget to add the controller in `routes.ex`**

 ```bash